sidneivl/SwiftUI-Music-Keyboard/README.md

 # SwiftUI-Music-Keyboard

-Using SwiftUI I've created this simple keyboard to a singular personal project and share it you you.
+Using SwiftUI, I've created this simple keyboard for a singular personal project and I'd like to share it with you.

 ![keybard_playing](https://github.com/sidneivl/SwiftUI-Music-Keyboard/assets/5385276/0273638f-d3eb-414a-849d-33256affebb2)